chromium/chromium/docs/updater/design_doc.md

 are detailed in the platform-specific sections.

-Qualification is skipped (along with any other pre-active states) if there is no active instance of the updater.
+Qualification is skipped (along with any other pre-active states) if there is no active instance of the updater, or if this instance of the updater is active.

 ##### Activation
 When an instance transitions to the active state, it acquires the updater's